calvinkarpenko/calvinkarpenko.github.io/_pages/about.md

 I still maintain an interest in physics and I enjoy reading about new findings in fields such as particle physics, gravitational waves and renewable technologies.
 In addition to this I am interested in novel approaches to outreach, specifically in science and programming.

 When I'm not working or researching, I enjoy improving my fluency in foreign languages.
-I am currently studying German at a higher intermediate level.
+I am currently studying German at an advanced level.